salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 2,300 shares of salesforce.com stock in a transaction that occurred on Friday, January 28th.
-The stock was sold at an average price of $217.89, for a total value of $501,147.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 2,300 shares of salesforce.com stock in a transaction dated Monday, January 31st.
+The shares were sold at an average price of $229.02, for a total value of $526,746.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Marc Benioff also recently made the following trade(s):